-- Provide a program-specific line item budget for each year of the five-year period of performance using the object class categories in the SF-424A.
+- The budget should highlight activities directly linked to HIV.
+Such activities should be in alignment with the PEPFAR HRH Strategy. - Provide a program-specific line item budget for each year of the five-year period of performance using the object class categories in the SF-424A.
 List personnel separately by position title and the name of the individual for each position title, or note if position is vacant.
 The line item budget for each of the five years is uploaded as an attachment to the application as Attachment 6.
 The budget allocations on the line item must relate to the activities proposed in the project narrative, including the work plan.
 The line item budget requested for each year must not exceed the total funding ceiling amount.
 In addition, the amounts requested on the SF-424A and the amounts listed on the line item budget must match. - Indirect costs on grants awarded to foreign organizations and performed outside of the territorial limits of the United States may be paid to support the costs of compliance with federal requirements at a fixed rate of eight (8) percent of modified total direct costs exclusive of tuition and related fees, direct expenditures for equipment, and sub-awards and contracts under the grant in excess of \$25,000. - Allocation of multiple indirect cost rates: For institutions of higher education and nonprofits that have indirect costs benefitting major programs disproportionately, indirect rates will vary.

-The Consolidated Appropriations Act, 2021 (P.L.
-116-260), Division H, § 202 Salary Limitation does not apply to this program.
+The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
+115-245), Division B, § 202 Salary Limitation does not apply to this program.